clchiou/garage/py/ops/docs/data-model.md

                 # https://github.com/appc/spec/blob/master/spec/types.md#image-id-type
                 "id": "sha512-XXX",

-                # Either "uri" or "path" must be set ("uri" could be
+                # Required: Location of the image file, either a path or
-                # without scheme).
+                # an URI.
-                "path": "path/to/image.aci",
+                "image": "path/to/image.aci",

                 # Optional: Location of signature, either path or URI.
                 "signature": "path/to/image.aci.asc",